Places

 Second Avenue North, Saskatoon

-The City of Saskatoon has designated an area within Woodlawn Cemetery for the interment and memorialization of people associated with Saskatoon’s Greek Community.
-This designated “Greek Section” is located to the west of the Cemetery’s current administrative building.
+The City of Saskatoon has designated Blocks 33 and 69 within Woodlawn Cemetery for the interment and memorialization of people associated with Saskatoon’s Greek Community.
+Click on the following link to view a map of the Cemetery and the locations of Blocks 33 and 69: Woodlawn Cemetery Map Blocks 33 an 69

-In July 1939, Tony Varvis died and was buried in an open area in the Cemetery now identified as Block 69.
+In July 1939, Tony Varvis died and was buried in a new open area in the Cemetery now identified as Block 69.
 Tony had been the head chef at the Elite Cafe and the owners of the restaurant, the Girgulis brothers, chose and paid for Tony’s grave site.
 The monument includes the logo of the Order of Ahepa; it is not known whether this logo honours Tony’s involvement in the Order and/or whether the local chapter contributed towards the cost of the monument.

-There is no information available as to why this location for Tony’s grave was chosen and became the first within what would become known as the Greek Section.
+There is no information available as to why this location for Tony’s grave was chosen and became the first within what would become known as the Greek Section (Block 69).
 Nevertheless, subsequent deaths resulted in the remains of local Greeks being buried near the Varvis grave.
 Thomas D. Smith, who died in September 1939, was buried in the next row immediately to the west of Tony Varvis.
 George Matheos died in September 1940 and was buried in the same row next to Tony Varvis.
 John Gekas, who died in April 1941, was buried next to George Matheos and James Smith (Thomas D. Smith’s son), who died in July 1942, was buried next to John Gekas.

-Researched and written by Ken Pontikes, September 26, 2024.
+Researched and written by Ken Pontikes, October 6, 2025.

 Hoidas Lake – Northern Saskatchewan